svenkreiss/svenkreiss.github.io/content/data-center-bazaar.md

 ### Nodes running `dockbroker`

 Every compute node runs a `dockbroker`. `dockbroker`s advertise their existance to other brokers.
 Clients can ask "Who else do you know?" to discover other brokers to get alternative offers.
 Brokers create offers and handle the scheduling of jobs.
 Nodes that have data locally available or already cached part of the Docker image (a `slice`) are cheaper and therefore preferred.
-Estimated time to completion includes the estimated run times for jobs already in the queue.
+When data has to be downloaded to and uploaded from the node, the price for the bandwidth as well as the extra time are taken into account in the offer.
+Bandwidth price and download times depend on the location of the source (e.g. it is cheaper to download data from [AWS S3](http://aws.amazon.com/s3/) when the job is run on [AWS EC2](http://aws.amazon.com/ec2/); see [AWS S3 pricing](http://aws.amazon.com/s3/pricing/)).
+This gives the system _data locality_.
+The estimated time to completion includes the estimated run times for jobs already in the queue.

 ### Clients pick Brokers

 Generally, clients pick the cheapest broker.
 However, the estimated time for completion might be valuable.
 For a compute node, the value of time is linear as the price of keeping the machine running on a cloud provider is a fixed cost by the hour.
-The "pain" of waiting for a job to complete could increase quadratic or exponentially which will define a sweet spot for when it is appropriate to "pay more" for a faster compute node.
+The "pain" of waiting for a job to complete could increase quadratic or exponentially which will define a sweet spot for when it is appropriate to pay more for a faster compute node.

 ## Use Cases